the29a/xcp-ng-org/docs/architecture.md

 1. A watch is added on `<Frontend path>/state` by the backend to be notified when the state is updated.
 Same idea in the frontend code, a watch is added on `<Backend path>/state`.

 2. `tapback` is waiting for the hotplug scripts completion of the guest.
 After that it can switch to `XenbusStateInitWait` state.
-The frontend can then read the parameters like `"max-ring-page-order"` and responds using the store. `blkfront` creates a shared ring buffer using `xenbus_grant_ring`, so hunder the hood memory pages are shared between the `DomU` and `Dom0` to use this ring.
+The frontend can then read the parameters like `"max-ring-page-order"` and responds using the store. `blkfront` creates a shared ring buffer using `xenbus_grant_ring`, so under the hood memory pages are shared between the `DomU` and `Dom0` to use this ring.
 Also an event channel is created by the frontend via `xenbus_alloc_evtchn` to be notified when data is written in the ring.
 Finally `blkfront` can update its state to: `XenbusStateInitialised`.

 3. After the last state update, `tapback` can finalize the bus connection in `xenbus_connect`: the grant references of the shared ring and event channel port are fetched then it opens a `blkif` connection using the details given by the frontend.